Stearns Center for Teaching and Learning

 The resources on this page are designed to help you make some initial decisions about your synchronous web-conferencing teaching — whether you are using that as your primary teaching modality or as a supplement to your face-to-face or online asynchronous teaching.
 Stearns Center also offers ongoing webinars, workshops, and consultations to support your course development in this modality.

-• Build in Blackboard: Stearns Center recommends that all synchronous courses have at least a basic “home base” build in Blackboard at the start of the semester, and that you familiarize students with its key elements, as preparation in case we need to shift to remote learning.
+• Build in the LMS: Stearns Center recommends that all synchronous courses have at least a basic “home base” built in Canvas at the start of the semester, and that you familiarize students with its key elements, as preparation in case we need to shift to remote learning.

 Do you need to check another page?